CityOfPhiladelphia/phila.gov/README.md

 4. Run `joia up`

-## How to deploy a new production instance
+## How to launch a new production instance

-Same as above for test instance but after machine is up:
+Same as above for test instance but replace .env with one for production.
+Then, after machine is up:

-1. `joia ssh` and replace .ssh/environment
-2. Set branch and project tags in AWS for Travis deploy (unsetting tags on current production instance)
+1. Set branch and project tags in AWS for Travis deploy (unsetting tags on current production instance)
-3. Restart most recent build in Travis
+2. Restart most recent build in Travis
-4. After deploy has succeeded, add instance to load balancer
+3. After deploy has succeeded, add instance to load balancer
-5. Once instance status is InService, remove old instance
+4. Once instance status is InService, remove old instance